MotusWTS/sensorgnome-guide-v1/appendix/configuring-the-sensorgnome-frequency.md

 # Configuring the SensorGnome frequency

 {% hint style="danger" %}
+You are viewing the V1 Legacy SensorGnome user guide.
+This software has not been updated since 2018.
+{% endhint %}

+{% hint style="danger" %}
 This is a critical step for any SensorGnome (or SensorStation) listening for Lotek tags outside the Western Hemisphere.
 This only affects Lotek compatible radios (e.g. FunCube, RTL-SDR, etc) and tags.&#x20;
 {% endhint %}